 Study programmes represented thus far include: Hotel Management, Built Environment, Social Work, Design, Communications and Multimedia Design, Nursing, Midwifery, Physical Therapy, Occupational Therapy, Dance Therapy, OTC (Translation and Interpretation), Facility Management, HJO (Higher Legal Education), People and Business and European Studies.

-Stan (Built Environment), who worked with Selco Foundation on developing housing for urban migrants.
+Stan (build environment), who worked with SELCO Foundation on developing housing for urban migrants

 Imagine yourself, you live in India inside a slum.
 You are living in a house that has been built by the materials you were able to find.
 There is no such thing as ventilation and daylight inside.
 The food is prepared inside, which causes a lot of smoke and an unhealthy indoor environment.
 You don’t have access to drinking water, a decent toilet, electricity, healthcare and so on.
 Every day you need to find some work to make sure you can afford food for your family.
 Your future is insecure.